cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 </HighlightBox>

-To be able to terminate games you need to discern between games that are current and those that have reached an end.
-One of the reasons a game may have reached an end is when it was won.
+To be able to terminate games, you need to discern between games that are current and those that have reached an end - for example, when they have been won.
 Therefore a good field to add is for the **winner**.
 It needs to contain:

 * The winner of a game that reaches completion.
 * Or the winner _by forfeit_ when a game is expired.